dart-lang/site-www/src/language/patterns.md

 - [if-case][if] and [switch-case][switch]
 - Control flow in [collection literals][]

-This section describes common use cases for matching and destructuring with patterns, combining various contexts, pattern types, and surrounding code constructs.
+This section describes common use cases for matching and destructuring with patterns.

 ### Variable declaration

-Anywhere Dart allows local variable declaration, like in the body of a function, you can also use a _pattern variable declaration_.
-The pattern matches against and destructures the value on the right of the declaration, binding it to new local variables:
+You can use a _pattern variable declaration_ anywhere Dart allows local variable declaration.
+The pattern matches against the value on the right of the declaration.
+Once matched, it destructures the value and binds it to new local variables:

 ```dart
 // Declares new variables a, b, and c.